dunglas/mercure/spec/mercure.md

         },
         {
             "match": "https://example.com/bar/:id",
-            "matchType": "urlpattern",
+            "matchType": "URLPattern",
             "payload": {
                 "custom2": "data only available for subscriptions matching this matcher" }
         },
         {
             "match": ".*",
-            "matchType": "regexp"
+            "matchType": "Regexp"
             "payload": {
-                "custom3": "data available for all other subscription" }
+                "custom3": "data available for all other subscriptions" }
         }
     ]